Contact EPA Institute Sales: : 713 482 7224

 Course Description

-CERCLA is a law designed to remediate contamination from hazardous waste disposals that endanger public health and the environment.
-The course provides students with a basic understanding of many of the major provisions of CERCLA that are currently in place including, release reporting requirements in CERCLA Section 103 and the Emergency Planning and Community Right-To-Know Act of 1986 (EPCRA) Sections 302-312.
-Participants are provided with a basic understanding of CERCLA, and an in-depth review of the Remedial investigation/Feasibility Study (RI/FS) process as it applies to DOE's environmental restoration program.
+CERCLA (Comprehensive Environmental Response, Compensation, and Liability Act) is a law designed to remediate contamination from hazardous waste disposals that may endanger public health and the environment.
+This two hour course provides students with a basic understanding of many of the major provisions of CERCLA that are currently in place including: release reporting requirements in CERCLA Section 103 and the Emergency Planning and Community Right-To-Know Act of 1986 (EPCRA) sections 302-312.
+Participants are provided with a basic understanding of CERCLA, and an in-depth review of the Remedial Investigation/ Feasibility Study (RI/FS) process as it applies to DOE’s environmental restoration program.
 In addition, this course presents the regulatory process governing site assessment and remediation and takes an in-depth look at federal, state and local programs dealing with the regulatory framework, governing Superfund.
-Topics include Superfund program, cleanup and abatement orders, release reporting, the National Contingency Plan (NCP), the administrative record and the hazard ranking system, among other topics.
+Topics include: Superfund program; cleanup and abatement orders; release reporting; the National Contingency Plan (NCP); the administrative record; and the hazard ranking system.

 • Identify characteristics of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA),